ixd-physical-computing/IxD-PhysicalComputing-22/Week-2/Variable-resistor-sensors.md

 There are many other sensors that use a variably resistive material.
 In the photo, a stretch sensor (top), and a pressure sensor/FSR (bottom) is made of conductive rubber, which changes resistence when it's being stretched or pressed.
 A flex sensor (middle) can be made of many different materials, and is used to measures the amount of deflection or bending.

-When your complete kit arrive, you'll have a pressure sensor and a flex sensor at hand.
+You can check these out from our cart (Ask Rodel).
 Read the Sparkfun tutorials if you're interested in using them: [pressure sensor](https://learn.sparkfun.com/tutorials/force-sensitive-resistor-hookup-guide), [flex sensor](https://learn.sparkfun.com/tutorials/flex-sensor-hookup-guide)

 You can even make your own sensor at home!
 [This tutorial](https://www.instructables.com/How-to-Make-FLEX-Sensor-at-Home-DIY-Flex-Sensor/) shows how to make a flex sensor with cardboard and tin foil.
 If you're interested in DIY varying resistor sensors, espeically soft electronics / wearables, [How to Get What You Want](https://www.kobakant.at/DIY/) is a great website for related resources.